Why Is My Aircon Vibrating?

-Vibration feels different from noise — it transfers through walls, brackets, and trunking.
+Vibration feels different from noise.
+It transfers through walls, brackets, and trunking.
 The source could be a loose mount, an imbalanced fan, or compressor strain, and each one calls for a different response.

-1. Mounting or Support Vibration Transfer
+1. Mounting Or Support Vibration Transfer

 - Vibration is felt through the wall or casing more than heard as sharp noise.